cravedevelopment/bracket-checker/README.md

 # bracket-checker
-A simple method to validate brackets are balanced in an expression
+A simple method to validate if brackets are balanced in an expression